Fixtures #

 instrument_terminalPhysical terminal on the channel (hi, lo, sense_hi, sense_lo, signal).
 Optional.

-dut_pinProduct pin this connection is wired to (must match a pins.<name> key in the product spec)
+uut_pinPart pin this connection is wired to (must match a pins.<name> key in the part spec)

 netSchematic net name.
-Alternative to dut_pin when matching by net rather than physical pin.
+Alternative to uut_pin when matching by net rather than physical pin.

 functionOptional MeasurementFunction the connection is for.
-When set, the resolver matches by (dut_pin, function) — see Function as a routing dimension.
+When set, the resolver matches by (uut_pin, function) — see Function as a routing dimension.

 routeOptional SwitchRoute for switched signal paths — see Switched routing.